DarwinJS/ChocolateyDesignPatterns/UniversalDotNet3.5/README.md

 I will soon be publishing some courses on Chocolatey on PluralSight - if you'd like to be notified of when they are published - follow me on linked in: https://www.linkedin.com/in/darwinsanoy (open one of my posts and find the "Follow" button) or follow me on Twitter at https://twitter.com/CSIWindowscom (more technical articles like this one are not posted to Linked In).

+## Darwin, I Don't Want To Read Your Long Winded Root Cause Analysis - Just Give Me the Fix It Pill
+That's a fair request!
+1. Download and compile this Chocolatey package: https://github.com/DarwinJS/ChocolateyDesignPatterns/tree/master/UniversalDotNet3.5
+2. If you don't use Chocolatey yet (I feel sorry for you), you can cherry pick my PowerShell code at: https://github.com/DarwinJS/ChocolateyDesignPatterns/blob/master/UniversalDotNet3.5/Tools/ChocolateyInstall.ps1

 ## Symptoms This Code Resolves for Automation

 ### One of the following commands produces the below errors: